-In the context of public sector data processing, the idea of necessity is sometimes measured by proportionality, for example to require balancing (i) the public interest in processing the personal data against (ii) protection of the individuals' privacy interests.
+In the context of public sector Data Processing, the idea of necessity is sometimes measured by proportionality, for example to require balancing (i) the public interest in Processing the Personal Data against (ii) protection of the individuals' privacy interests.

-Under these Principles, the concepts of "necessity" and "proportionality" place general limitations on use, meaning that personal data should be used only to fulfill the purposes of collection except with the consent of the individual whose personal data is collected or when necessary to provide a service or product requested by the individual.
+Under these Principles, the concepts of "necessity" and "proportionality" place general limitations on use, meaning that Personal Data should be used only to fulfill the purposes of collection except with the consent of the individual whose Personal Data is collected or when necessary to provide a service or product requested by the individual.

-The Principles recognize, however, that the field of data management and processing is continually evolving technologically.
+The Principles recognize, however, that the field of Data Processing is continually evolving technologically.
 In consequence, this Principle should be understood to embrace a measure of reasonable flexibility and adaptability.

-FOURTH PRINCIPLE: LIMITED USE AND RETENTION
+FOURTH PRINCIPLE: LIMITED PROCESSING AND RETENTION

-Personal data should be kept and used only in a lawful manner not incompatible with the purpose(s) for which it was collected.
-It should not be kept for longer than necessary for that purpose or purposes and in accordance with relevant domestic law.
+Personal data should be processed and retained only in a lawful manner not incompatible with the purposes for which it was collected.
+Its retention should not exceed the time needed for said purposes and be in accordance with relevant domestic law.

-This Principle sets forth two fundamental premises regarding retention of personal data: (1) it should be kept and used in a lawful manner not incompatible with the purpose for which they were collected (sometimes referred to as the "principle of purpose" or "purpose limitation") and (2) it should not be kept longer than necessary for that purpose and in accordance with relevant domestic law.
+This Principle sets forth two fundamental premises regarding the Processing and retention of Personal Data: (1) it should be processed and kept only in a lawful manner not incompatible with the purpose for which they were collected (sometimes referred to as the "principle of purpose" or "purpose limitation") and (2) it should not be retained longer than necessary for that purpose and in accordance with relevant domestic law.

-Limited Use
+Limited Processing

-Regarding the first premise, personal data should be collected for specified, explicit and legitimate purposes.
-Retention and use of personal data should be consistent with individuals' reasonable expectations, their relationship with the data controller collecting the data and the notice(s) provided by the data controller.
+Regarding the first premise, Personal Data should be processed for particular, specified, explicit and legitimate purposes.
+Processing and retention of Personal Data should be consistent with individuals' reasonable expectations, their relationship with the Data Controller collecting the Data and the notice(s) provided by the Data Controller.